 I was born up Shit Creek without a paddle.
 Quite literally.
-OK, my actual birth, per se, was in Duggie Dugmore’s maternity home, less than half a kilometer away on Kings Hill, but mere days after I was born – as soon as I could be wrapped in swaddling clothes – I was taken home to my manger on a plot on the banks of Shit Creek in the shadow of Platberg mountain.
+OK, my actual birth, per se, was in Duggie Dugmore’s maternity home, less than half a kilometer away on Kings Hill (see pic above), but mere days after I was born – as soon as I could be wrapped in swaddling clothes – I was taken home to my manger on a plot on the banks of Shit Creek in the shadow of Platberg mountain.
 And it was twelve years or so before I owned my first paddle.
 So this is a true story.

 I paddled my own canoe about twelve years later after we lost the plot.
 OK, sold the plot, moved into town and bought a red and blue canoe with paddle.
 The first place we paddled it was in a little inlet off the Wilge river above the Sunnymede weir, some distance upstream of town.
 Right here:

 Before this, I had paddled a home-made canoe made of a folded corrugated zinc roofing sheet, the ends nailed onto a four-by-four and sealed with pitch.
 Made by good school friend Gerie Hansen and his younger boet Nikolai – or maybe his older boet Hein; or by their carpenter father Jes?
 We paddled it, wobbling unsteadily, on their tiny little pond in the deep shade of wattle trees above their house up against the northern cliff of Kings Hill.